corretto/amazon-corretto-crypto-provider/README.md

 packages from Maven Central, it's important to specify `linux-x86_64` as the classifier.
 You'll get an empty package otherwise.

+Regardless of how you acquire ACCP (Maven, manual build, etc.) you will still need to follow the guidance in the [Configuration section][#configuration] to enable ACCP in your application.

 ### Maven
 Add the following to your `pom.xml` or wherever you configure your Maven dependencies.
 This will instruct it to use the most recent 1.x version of ACCP.